-Effects of Pornography Addiction and How to Heal
+Effects of Porn Addiction and How to Heal With Counseling

 If you’ve made it here, you or a man you care about is struggling with their relationship to pornography.
-First of all, congratulations on taking this first step in understanding this addiction and seeking help.
+First of all, congratulations on taking this first step in seeking porn addiction counseling.
 My name is Dr. Gregory Crow, and I am humbled you are considering taking your recovery journey in my practice.
 With over 35 years of experience as a psychologist specializing in men’s issues, you can rest assured that I will be here for you every step of the way to discuss the feelings and experiences you’ve had with pornography addiction, as well as create an actionable plan toward recovery as you navigate them.

 Another negative effect of pornography is that it can create a vicious cycle of loneliness.
 Loneliness induces porn use, but it is only a temporary vessel used to distract from that very feeling.
 Upon returning to “real life,” you are re-acquainted with the isolation from others and lacking fulfillment and closeness afterward, creating a repeated desire to temporarily remove yourself from those feelings.
 Together, I can teach you how to seek comfort and closeness with real life others and develop realistic, healthy expectations of your sexual, familial, and professional relationships.

 Porn can also negatively affect you through the time spent going back to it over and over again for that temporal escape from loneliness and the feeling something is missing.
 As you spend exponentially more time with it, as if to a drug, you become addicted.
 The emptiness you feel begets further spiral into this addiction.
 Pornography, therefore, robs you of time away from important people and events in your life, and the capacity to create close, genuine relationships with them.
 It may even affect your professional life, distracting you from productivity at work and using company property to engage in the addiction.
 I will teach you skills and develop a plan with you for how to refocus your time and energy in healthier, more productive ways.